 What is a CMMS?

-An introduction to computerized maintenance management systems & how they can help your business run smoother.
+An easy to understand introduction to computerized maintenance management systems (CMMS) & how they can help your business run smoother and more efficiently.

-CMMS software (Computerized Maintenance Management System) is a database application that serves to streamline and track all aspects of an organization’s maintenance operations.
-As operations become larger and more complex, the need for a centralized database and access to key information increases.
-CMMS programs assist maintenance managers and workers to perform their day-to-day jobs more effectively by providing real-time data on
+CMMS software (Computerized Maintenance Management System) is a highly sophisticated and robust database application that serves to streamline and track all aspects of an organization’s maintenance operations and provides technicians, managers and company owners with a real-time snapshot of their facility’s functioning.
+As operations become larger and more complex, the need for a centralized database and access to key information increases to keep up with industry demands.
+CMMSs utilize thousands of data points which at any given time, can provide a user an overview of a facility’s operation or alternatively, it can provide the status of an individual piece of equipment.
+CMMS programs assist maintenance managers and workers to perform their day-to-day jobs more effectively by providing real-time data on machine and equipment downtime, inventory levels, upcoming scheduled and preventive maintenance, work order status and more.

 Discover how a solid CMMS system can benefit your organization based on industry.